TITLE 35: ENVIRONMENTAL PROTECTION

 3) The deoxygenating constituents of the effluent do not, alone or in combination with other sources, cause a violation of the applicable dissolved oxygen water quality standard.

-d) No effluent discharged to the Lake Michigan basin shall exceed 4 mg/L of BOD5 or 5 mg/L of suspended solids.
+d) Effluents discharged to the Lake Michigan basin must not exceed 4 mg/L of BOD5 or 5 mg/L of suspended solids.

-e) Compliance with the numerical standards in this Section shall be determined on the basis of the type and frequency of sampling prescribed by the NPDES permit for the discharge at the time of monitoring.
+e) Compliance with the numerical standards in this Section must be determined based on the type and frequency of sampling prescribed by the NPDES permit for the discharge at the time of monitoring.

-f) For the purposes of this Section, useful life is the period of time during which it is cost effective to operate and maintain a particular wastewater treatment works under consideration.
-At a minimum, the following factors relating to a wastewater treatment works shall be considered in a determination of its useful life:
+f) For this Section, useful life is the period of time during which it is cost-effective to operate and maintain a particular wastewater treatment works under consideration.
+At a minimum, the following factors relating to a wastewater treatment works must be considered in determining its useful life:

 1) Structural and operational condition of components;